 Why should customers go with a Phoenix Pop Up Camper?

 Rob Rowe: There are many nice campers out on the market today.
 What other camper builders have going for them, is availability.
 Most of the other guys build hundreds of campers per year, and have dealers all over the place.
 We are a small, family custom builder.
 So what we offer, and what makes a Phoenix camper right for some folks is the fact that we take the extra time on each camper to create the camper design that FITS YOU, AND YOUR TRUCK, just the way you like.
-Even when you choose a “model” like the Mini-Max, we still offer a multitude of customizations that make YOUR Mini-Max just the way you want it!
+Even when you choose a “model” like the Level 1/2, we still offer a multitude of customizations that make YOUR Level camper just the way you want it!
 With just our little family, plus a couple of well trained craftsmen, we really do strive to provide you with a high quality, hand-made product.

 Do you still offer different choices in exterior colors?